On $q$-real and $q$-complex numbers: Introduction

-Also, motivated by \cite{O} and again guided by modular equivariance, we propose a notion of $q$-complex number $[\tau]_q$, where $\tau$ belongs to the upper half-plane $\Bbb C_+$, which is a meromorphic function of $\tau$.
+Finally, motivated by \cite{O} and again guided by modular equivariance, we propose a notion of $q$-complex number $[\tau]_q$, where $\tau$ belongs to the upper half-plane $\Bbb C_+$, which is a meromorphic function of $\tau$.
 This notion coincides with that of \cite{O} when the lattice $\langle 1,\tau\rangle$ has rotational symmetries (i.e., $\tau$ is in the $PSL_2(\Bbb Z)$-orbit of the third or fourth root of $1$), but is different elsewhere.
 However, this notion seems to have somewhat better properties.
 In particular $[\tau]_q$ can be computed explicitly: it is a ratio of hypergeometric functions of a modular function of $\tau$.

+We also study coefficientwise reduction of $q$-real numbers.
+Reduction modulo every prime $p\ge 2$ is injective on the Cantor line, while reduction modulo $2$ identifies it with $\mathbb P^1(\mathbb F_2((q)))$.
+We give an explicit decoder, extend the rationality statements to every prime modulus, characterize the quadratic series over $\mathbb F_2(q)$ whose decoded negative continued fraction is eventually periodic, characterize polynomial images and eventual parity, and compute the point corresponding to $1+q^n$.

 The paper is organized as follows.
 Section 2 is dedicated to preliminaries; it is based on \cite{MO1,MO2,MO3} and contains no original results.
-In Section 3 we give an example of explicit evaluation of $[x]_q$ for some transcendental numbers $x$, for instance $\frac{1}{s}{\rm cotan}\frac{1}{s}$ for $s\in \Bbb Z_{\ge 1}$.
+In Section 3 we give exact formulas for $q$-deformations of several transcendental numbers.
+Subsection 3.1 treats Bessel ratios, including ${\rm cotan}\frac{1}{s}$ for $s\in \Bbb Z_{\ge 1}$, while Subsection 3.2 gives an exact formula for $[e]_q$, solving a problem posed in \cite[Subsection 5.1]{MO2}.
 Section 4 is dedicated to the proofs of Theorems \ref{ma1},\ref{ma1a} and the study of the analytic properties of the function $[x]_q$ for real $x$ as a function of $q$.
 In Section 5 we study $[x]_q$ as a function of $x$ when $0<q<1$.
 In Section 6 we study the Stieltjes measure $\mu_q=d[x]_q$.
-Finally, in Section 7 we develop the theory of $q$-complex numbers.
+Section 7 is devoted to the behavior of the numerators and denominators of $q$-rational numbers on the unit circle.
+In Section 8 we study coefficientwise reduction of $q$-real numbers, with special emphasis on reduction modulo $2$.
+Finally, in Section 9 we develop the theory of $q$-complex numbers.

 {\bf Acknowledgements.} I am very grateful to V. Ovsienko for introducing me to the topic and many useful discussions, and A. Veselov for helpful comments on preliminary versions of this text.
 This work was partially supported by the NSF grant DMS-2001318.